openhealthcare/opal-pathway/README.md

 * [Reference Guides](#reference)
 * [Road Map](#road-map)

-## Introduction: What is a Pathway?
+## Introduction: What Is A Pathway?

 A pathway is a complex form that we can use in an OPAL application.
 Pathways are comprised of a collection of `Steps`.